 - In Orson Scott Card's The Worthing Saga, inhabitants of the City Planet Capitol (capitol of The Empire), play an elaborate Civilization-style massively-multiplayer historical civilization-building game as a sort of spectator sport.
 One player, a genius named Herman Nuber, creates a Hegemonic Empire so powerful yet so beneficent and internally stable that he looks certain to Take Over the World of the game and end it in a permanent Pax Nubera.
 Before he can do so, Abner Doon (who turns out to be Nuber's grandson) buys out Nuber's place and undermines his empire so completely that not only does it fail to conquer the world, it is eradicated completely by universal simultaneous rebellion.
 Doon reveals that he considers this a trial run; he intends to do the same thing to The Empire in real life.
 Interestingly, while destroying Nuber's in-game empire is not technically a crime (just a supreme dick move), Doon expresses much more remorse for that than for destroying the actual Empire, saying that he did not realize what a toll it would take on his grandfather's mental health to see his life's work destroyed.

-- The "Love Run Cold" episode of CSI: NY had the detectives discover that a cat whose owner lives near the suspect was poisoned in the same way as the Victim of the Week (using a substance said suspect uses to prepare food she's photographing) and the cat's owner suspected she did it.
+- "Love Run Cold" has the detectives discover that a cat whose owner lives near the suspect was poisoned in the same way as the Victim of the Week (using a substance said suspect uses to prepare food she's photographing) and that the cat's owner suspects she did it.